RT-studios/import_CSV_as_Attributes/README.md

 # Import CSV as Attributes

 ## Introduction
 This add-on allows importing data in typical delimited plain text formats, such as CSV files, into Blender as geometry attributes.
 The data can then be further processed, for example with Geometry Nodes, to create great visualisations.
+The add-on places a new entry in the File>Import menu.

 Delimited plain text files are popular formats for data distribution.
 Most online databases and data banks allow exporting as CSV or similar formats.
 Most spreadsheet tools also allow saving as delimited plain text.
 The exact file extension is not important, the parsing parameters can be specified manually.